deadboy18/rustdesk_configuration_client/README.md

 - If the GUI does not appear, ensure that PowerShell is running with sufficient permissions.
 - For issues related to downloading clients, verify your internet connection and the selected platform.

+## Just a prototype

+- For now all it does is download rustdesk different variants
+- In the future I will or someone will add the logic to code in the theme and password generation and setup
+- Hopefully there would be a better UI idk how to do it